romanbabyak/drug-side-to-side-interaction-app/README.md

 # Drug side to side interaction app

 ## Description
-A drug interaction analysis application that works with a MySQL database.
+A JavaFX-based drug interaction analysis application that works with a MySQL database.
 It provides the possibility to connect either locally or via an MQTT server to a remote database.

 The program was originally designed to work with the [TwoSIDES](https://nsides.io/) database from Tatonetti Lab.
 However, with minor code modifications, it can be extended to work with other MySQL databases as well.